mig-hub/web-utils/README.md

 It is organized like `Rack::Utils` and actually extends it.

 Some of the methods are similar to methods you would have in `Active::Support` but without monkey patching.
-Although it is only a coincidence.
-The purpose is not to build an alternative.
+Nevertheless it is only a coincidence.
+The purpose is not to create an alternative.

 Here is how you would use it with `Sinatra`: